kiddclau/test-cuebox-onboarding/README.md

 AI tools were used to improve code readability and documentation.

 All final decisions and code were reviewed and adjusted manually.

-Notes for Reviewers
-The code is intentionally written to be clear and readable.

-Logic is separated into reusable helper functions.

-Validation output allows quick identification of data issues.

-The project can be extended easily to support additional CueBox import formats.